 Now Pristina is among my favorite cities and I’ve returned there few times ever since but I’m well aware it’s the city difficult to love and you must look behind the surface to fully enjoy it hence the day trip from Skopje is a perfect option.

-While in Pristina you should go up to the tower of Mother Theresa Cathedral to enjoy the amazing view of the city, you can admire yet another quirky architecture gem (if you’re not sick of those after Skopje) – the national library, you can see how the NEWBORN sign looks like this year but most of all you can walk along Mother Theresa Boulevard, enjoy the incredible cafes scene (it’s literally among the best I’ve ever experienced!) and do the people watching.
+When in Pristina you should go up to the tower of Mother Theresa Cathedral to enjoy the amazing view of the city, you can admire yet another quirky architecture gem (if you’re not sick of those after Skopje) – the national library, you can see how the NEWBORN sign looks like this year but most of all you can walk along Mother Theresa Boulevard, enjoy the incredible cafes scene (it’s literally among the best I’ve ever experienced!) and do the people watching.

 Just keep in mind that the last bus back to Skopje departs at 18:00 and you don’t want to miss that!

 If you’d like to see more of Kosovo it is possible to go for an organized day trip from Skopje to both Pristina and Prizren (something you can’t do by public transport, you can’t even visit Prizren as a day trip from Skopje).

-Skopje – the best getaway to Macedonia
+Skopje – the best getaway to North Macedonia

 I can’t say one of my favorite things to do in Skopje is to leave Skopje, I like the city way too much.
 But it is the perfect getaway to discover the rest of the country.

 Lake and the town of Ohrid are on the very top of my list of the most beautiful places I’ve ever seen, Bitola is a vibrant town unlike any other, a mix of Balkan and Mediterranean vibe or Krusevo that looks like from a fairy tale and is home to one of the quirkiest buildings ever.
 There are also pleasant cities like Tetovo or Veles so close to Skopje you can visit them for half a day trip.